Cat Scam Thief Busted After Targeting Elderly Victims

-Daniela Stoica, of the Green, appeared at Portsmouth Crown Court for sentence on Friday (11 November), having pleaded guilty in September to two counts of dwelling burglary.
+Daniela Stoica of the Green was sentenced at Portsmouth Crown Court on Friday (November 11).
+She’d already pleaded guilty in September to two counts of dwelling burglary.

-An investigation was launched and a vehicle linked to Stoica was located and stopped in South Wales on April 29th.
-Stoica was arrested and later charged with two counts of dwelling burglary.
+An investigation pinpointed a vehicle tied to Stoica, which was stopped in South Wales on April 29.
+Stoica was arrested and charged with two counts of dwelling burglary.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.